Chinese Medicine Concepts of Food, Energy & Seasonal Living

 Winter is the perfect season for time-honoured tradition of congee (zhou or porridge).
-One part rice, five parts water added to a ceramic pot or slow cooker and cooked for a few hours best.
+One part rice, seven parts water added to a ceramic pot or slow cooker and cooked for a couple of hours.
 Fast version, soak overnight and cook for 40 minutes or until grains are broken.
 Porridge for breakfast is an important aspect of Chinese preventative health and one that resonates with many other civilizations.
-In the north of China, it is traditionally millet (xiao mi) as rice could not be grown in this climate.
-When using millet, mix one-third white rice to give better texture to the porridge.
+In the north of China (or Northern Africa), it is traditionally millet as rice could not be grown in this climate.
+When using millet, add one-third white rice to give better texture to the porridge.
 In Russia, barley porridge is the tradition.
 In Europe, Oat porridge was the stable breakfast.
-In South America, corn gruel… Central America beans and rice is the base.
+Traditionally in the America’s, corn gruel.
 In the pacific islands it is taro root porridge.
 Porridge is the meal whether you are sick or well.
 It is easy to digest, nutritious and the perfect food for healing when you are sick or not feeling well.
-Many ingredients can be added to vary the actions of the porridge so that it acts like a medicine to help treat your condition in TCM.
+Many ingredients can be added to vary the actions of the porridge so that it acts like a medicine to help treat your condition in Chinese medicine.
 With porridge as the base you can mix in lots of other ingredients for effect, flavour and enjoyment.
 The longer it cooks, the more thoroughly the ingredients blend with the rice, which ensures the healing properties can be fully ingested.

 Adzuki beans – remove damp and ease swelling